Informatievlaanderen/VSDS-LDES-E2E-testing/ldes-client-sink/README.md

 To stop the container, you need to call the stop command with the (long or short) container ID, e.g. `docker stop 0cc5d65d8108`

 ## Docker compose
-For your convenience a [docker compose file](./docker-compose.yml) is provided containing the client sink and a MongoDB store, and 2 files containing environment variables used for building and running the containers:
+For your convenience a [Docker compose file](./docker-compose.yml) is provided containing the client sink and a MongoDB store, and 2 files containing environment variables used for building and running the containers:
 * [env.mongo](./env.mongo) contains the mongo specific variables and normally needs no changing
 * [env.sink](./env.sink) contains the client sink variables

 The sink variables typically need tuning for your use case.
 The easiest way to provide these is to copy both env files into a new `env.user` file and change the variables as required.
-Then you can run the following command to build and run the docker containers:
+Then you can run the following command to build and run the Docker containers:

 ```bash
 docker compose --env-file env.user up
 ```

 ## Build
-The sink is implemented as a [node.js](https://nodejs.org/en/) application.
+The sink is implemented as a [Node.js](https://nodejs.org/en/) application.
 You need to run the following commands to build it:
 ```bash
 npm i